Sombrero Galaxy as an Accelerator of Ultrahigh Energy Cosmic Ray Nuclei: UHECR Emission from Sombrero Galaxy

 where $A$ is the baryonic number of the nucleus and $m_p$ is the proton mass.

 A comparison between the expected acceleration time and loss time allows us to give an estimate of the maximum energy reachable by UHECR nuclei.
-Indeed the maximum energy is given by the situation where energy lost and gained is equal.
-In Fig.~\ref{fig:2} we show the characteristic time scale for UHECR acceleration and energy dissipation in the black hole dynamo.
-As one can check by inspection of this figure, heavy ($^{28}$Si and $^{56}$Fe) nuclei can be accelerated by the supermassive black hole of Sombrero up to the maximum energies observed on Earth.
-However, this is not the case for lighter nuclei ($^{4}$He and $^{16}$O), as the maximum energy they can reach is somewhat below $10^{11}~{\rm GeV}$.
+Indeed the maximum energy of the cosmic ray is given by the value at which energy lost and gained are equal.
+In Fig.~\ref{fig:2} we show the characteristic timescales for UHECR acceleration and energy dissipation in the black hole dynamo.
+As one can check by inspection of this figure, heavy ($^{28}$Si and $^{56}$Fe) nuclei can be accelerated by the supermassive black hole of Sombrero up to well above the maximum energies observed on Earth.
+However, this is not the case for lighter nuclei.
+For example, for $^{4}$He the maximum energy UHECR can reach is somewhat below $10^{11}~{\rm GeV}$, whereas for $^{16}$O the maximum energy is just above $10^{11}~{\rm GeV}$.

 It was shown elsewhere~\cite{Moncada:2017hvq} that nucleus photodisintegration in the vicinity of the black hole could suppress the emission of UHECR nuclei.
 We now shift our focus to study this effect.
 In keeping with the UFA model, we approximate the isotropic photon background as a broken power-law,